RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 They buy them from someone with a CPU development expertise.
 Why shouldn't you be able to buy one your self?
 You may think it's expensive, manufacturing takes time, or that is complicated to use.
 That was maybe true 20 years ago.
-Today you can buy an `Arduino <https://www.arduino.cc/>`_ for bare metal projects, or a `Raspberry Pi <https://www.raspberrypi.org/>`_ very easily.
+Today you can buy an `Arduino <https://www.arduino.cc/>`_ for bare metal projects, or a `Raspberry Pi <https://www.raspberrypi.org/>`_ for embedded Linux very easily.
 These are small development kits that include a board with a CPU and many interfaces.
 You can program them by yourself or download many open-source projects that makes them do something.
 You can use them for smart house dashboards, a cheap media streamer or even to water your garden.
 You can learn from these projects and maybe create something of your own.